Fergus the Forager

 On each fun, informative, and engaging course, expect to taste 10-15 different wild food creations, including my soon to be world-famous 150-different-plants-all-at-once biscuits!
 Most tasters are suitable for vegan, gluten-free, and nut-free diets.
 A full list of plants/fungi encountered will be given to each participant.
 Please note that in order to respectfully comply with park bylaws we will not be gathering or picking any plants or fungi (apart from tiny samokleas to aid identification).
 Many can simply be touched, smelt, and important visual characteristics observed where they are, in situ.
 Where tasting of the raw plant provides interesting information, I will provide fresh samples from elsewhere to make sure you don't miss out!

 Public Liability Insurance

-Although, of course, valid and often unexpected occurrences do arise that lead to non-attendance, I'm increasingly finding that when there is no refund nearly 100% attendees show up, but with a refund, often people don't attend.
+• 100% refund offered with one month's notice.
+No refund after that.
+Although, of course, valid and often unexpected occurrences may arise (and therefore occur in the month leading up to the course) that result in non-attendance, I'm increasingly finding that when there is no refund offered for this period, nearly 100% of attendees show up, but with a refund, often people don't attend.
 No refund helps focus intention to attend!
-Please note that asking to transfer to a later course date than the one you are booked on, I will (and you should) understand to be the same as a cancellation, and no refund will be given.
-However, if you give me 1 month's notice AND there is space on the later course (in the same year) you wish to attend, I will transfer you.
+If you can't, consider offering your place to a friend or relation instead.
+Please note that if asking to transfer to a later (or earlier) course date than the one you are booked on, I will (and you should) understand this to be the same as a cancellation, and no refund will be given.
+However, if you give me 1 month's notice AND there is space on the other course (in the same year) you wish to attend, I will happily transfer you.